WilyHyperion/LosAltosHacks/README.md

       - Dash - Aims and rushes at the player, leaving a spike behind
     - Kill Mechanism
       - Spikes can be used (by swimming on them) to launch fish food at the Fisherman's soul.
 If the soul is hit 3 times, it dies.
+  - Fish Summoner
+    - Attack Mechanisms
+      - Fast Spawn - Spawns 3 Fast fish.
+      - Powercell Spawn  - Spawns 3 Powercells.
+      - Brute Spawn - Spawns 3 Brutes.
+      - Dash - Aims and rushes at the player, leaving a spike behind
+    - Kill Mechanism
+      - Spikes can be used (by swimming on them) to launch fish food at the Fish Summoner.
+If the Summoner is hit 4 times, it dies.
 - Progression
   - Your score increases every second you're alive.
 Your score affects a multitde of factors.
     - Speed of enemies